Visit our San Francisco Showroom

 Rose Cut Diamonds Vs. Brilliant Cut Diamonds

 Contrary to popular belief, the ‘carat’ of a diamond refers to its weight, not its size.
-So, since rose cut diamonds have eliminated the pointed bottom section, all their carat weight shows on the top face.
+So, since rose cut diamonds have eliminated the pointed bottom section, all their carat weight shows on the top face - hello clever diamond cutting.
 The result: a larger looking diamond.

 What this means: if you put a 1.00 carat rose diamond beside a 1.00 carat brilliant cut diamond, the rose cut diamond would appear larger despite being the same carat weight.

-Rose cut diamonds are cheaper per carat than brilliant cut diamonds.
+People often ask 'are rose cut diamonds more expensive?'
+The truth is, rose cut diamonds are cheaper per carat than brilliant cut diamonds.
 Because more of their carat weight is on top, you get more visible diamond for your dollar.
-Example: a 1.00 carat brilliant cut diamond measures 6.5 mm from the top view, whereas a 1.00 carat rose cut diamond measures approximately 7.5m mm.
+Example: a 1.00 carat brilliant cut diamond measures 6.5 mm from the top view, whereas a 1.00 carat rose cut diamond measures approximately 7.5 mm.

 Because of their flat base, the rose diamond cut can be made into countless different shapes - round, oval, pear, kite, hexagon, square, and rounded square.
 And because of their customizable facet arrangements, rose diamonds can also be cut into random and irregular shapes.